twkang43/sparse-maf-aae/README.md

-# Sparse-MAF-AAE
+# Sparse-MAF AAE
-The code for the Sparse MAE-AAE paper.
+This is the official repository to the paper "Sparse MAF-AAE".